Government Office for Science

 The Government Office for Science is a science advisory office in the UK Government.
 The office advises the Government on policy and decision-making based on science and long-term thinking.
 It has been led by Professor Dame Angela McLean, the Government Chief Scientific Adviser, since 23 February 2023.

-The office is administratively part of, and funded by, the Department for Science, Innovation and Technology, and reports to the prime minister and cabinet secretary.
+The office is administratively part of, and funded by, the Department for Business, Innovation, Science and Trade, and reports to the prime minister and cabinet secretary.
 It works with the UK Research and Innovation (funding research projects) and the Council for Science and Technology (assisting with advice).
 It also acts as the secretariat for the Scientific Advisory Group for Emergencies, operates a future planning unit, and manages the Government Science and Engineering Profession.

 Before February 2023, it was part of the now-defunct Department for Business, Energy and Industrial Strategy.

 History

 The Office was established following the merger of the Office of Science and Innovation into the Department for Innovation, Universities and Skills, to take on responsibilities from the Transdepartmental Science and Technology Group.